openrewrite/rewrite-docs/v1beta/visitors.md

 }
 ```

-An important concept to understand is what happens when the generic`TreeBuilder.visit(T, P)` method is called and how that is mapped into it's language-specific counterpart.
+An important concept to understand is what happens when the generic`TreeBuilder.visit(T, P)` method is called and how that is mapped into its language-specific counterpart.
 Let's visualize how a Java CompilationUnit is passed from a client to the visitor:

 ![Example of Visitor Navigation](../.gitbook/assets/image%20%2816%29.png)